 Go here simply for the surrounds: it’s like drinking coffee inside a work of art.
 The roof is the main museum dome, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.

 I enjoyed a fine cappuccino, but there were a range of other coffees, teas, juices and alcoholic drinks, plus snacks and other food to keep you going (it’s not a full-blown restaurant, though you can get a hot meal).

 The cakes looked great.
 Unfortunately, an expanding midriff kept me away.
-The waiter was also friendly and fast – not a given in Vienna, especially in a busy café.
+The waiter was also friendly and fast – not always a given, especially in a busy café.

 Tip: the café can get full quickly, especially at mealtimes and weekends, so plan for that.

-The museum shop is on the ground floor, through the exit.
+The museum shop sits on the ground floor, after the exit.
 If that sounds like you have to leave the actual museum to go to the shop, don’t worry – we thought the same.

-We told the the doorman at the museum entrance we were returning after a shop visit and had no problem getting in again by showing our used ticket.
+We told the the doorman at the museum entrance we were returning after a shop visit and had no problem getting in again.
 The entrance and exit are just a few metres apart, so it’s no great inconvenience.